axiomgaming/lostark_theory/README.md

 1. **Peacemaker**: Atk.
 Speed in Handgun Stance (+8/12/16%).
 Crit Rate in Shotgun Stance (+15/20/25%).
 Damage to foes +10% and additional Damage (+10/20/30%) to targets with 50% or lower HP for 9s while in Rifle Stance.
 2. **Time to Hunt**: Crit Rate (+20/30/40%) for Handgun and Rifle skills.
 Unable to use Shotgun Stance.

+#### Machinist
+1. **Arthetinean Skill**: Increases damage of Drone and Join skills by (15/20/25%) and increases Battery Max by (10/15/20%).
+Increase Move Speed by 10% when a Drone is attached to a Machinist.
+2. **Evolutionary Legacy**: During Hypersync Mode, on hit, Sync skills inflict Damage (+2/4/6%) (Max.
+3 stacks) and Cooldown -0.5s.
+Also, Hypersync Mode returns 40% of its Core Energy cost when canceled.

 #### Sharpshooter
 1. **Death Strike**: When using Last Rush, recover 50% of the remaining Hawk Meter.
 Hit foe Damage taken (+20/30/40%) for 8s.
 2. **Loyal Companion**:
     - Summons Silverhawk MK-II, allowing Move Speed +4%, Silver Hawk's Basic AoE Radius +60%, Silverhawk's Basic Attack Damage (+100/200/300%), and Silverhawk's summon duration (+30/60/100%).
     - On basic attack or Wings of Storm hit, foes get a Mark of Death.
 Foe incoming Damange (+4/9/14%).
     - Additionally, Hawk Meter Natural Recovery (+10/20/30%) during combat.

 ### Mage